rolandexplore93/rolandDPSCHALLENGE/README.md

 # Contact Application
-This is a contact application that allows users to add their contact details and view it on the contact list page.
+This is a contact application that allows user to save their contact details.
-* Users can view their profile page by clicking on the user icon next to the name.
+* User can view their profile page by clicking on the user icon next to the name.
-* Users can delete their details by clicking on the delete icon
+* User can delete their details by clicking on the delete icon

 # Project links
 Heroku: https://contact-application-by-roland.herokuapp.com/index.html